strategicdata/pmhc-mds-spec/doc/includes/definitions.rst

   :2: Low intensity psychological intervention
   :3: Clinical care coordination
   :4: Complex care package for adults
-  :5: Care package for a youth with severe mental illness
+  :5: Child and youth-specific mental health services
+  :6: Other

 :Notes:
   Describes the main focus of the services to be delivered to the client for the current episode of care, selected from a defined list of categories.

   Service providers are required to report on the ‘Principal focus of treatment plan’ for all accepted referrals.
 This requires a judgement to be made about the main focus of the services to be delivered to the client for the current episode of care, made following initial assessment and modifiable at a later stage.
 It is chosen from a defined list of categories, with the provider required to select the category that best fits the treatment plan designed for the client.

   Principal focus of treatment plan is necessarily a judgement made by the provider at the outset of service delivery but consistent with good practice, should be made on the basis of a treatment plan developed in collaboration with the client.

   1. Psychological therapy
      The treatment plan for the client is primarily based around the delivery of psychological therapy by one or more mental health professionals.
 This category most closely matches the range of services delivered under the previous ATAPS program.

   2. Low intensity psychological intervention
-     The treatment plan for the client is primarily based around delivery of structured psychological interventions that are aimed at providing a less costly intervention alternative to ‘standard’ psychological therapy.
-The essence of low intensity interventions is that they are aimed at relatively low usage of ‘specialist therapist time’  and are targeted at people with, or at risk of, mild mental illness.
+     The treatment plan for the client is primarily based around delivery of time-limited, structured psychological interventions that are aimed at providing a less costly intervention alternative to ‘standard’ psychological therapy.
+The essence of low intensity interventions is that they utilise nil or relatively little trained mental health professional time’  and are targeted at people with, or at risk of, mild mental illness.
+     Low intensity episodes can be delivered through a range of mechanisms including use of individuals with appropriate competencies but who do not meet the requirements for registration, credentialing or recognition as a mental health professional; delivery of services principally through group-based programs; and delivery of brief forms of treatment by mental health professionals.  based on CBT and/or psychoeducation group-based delivery of brief episodes.

   3. Clinical care coordination
-     The treatment plan for the client is primarily based around delivery of a range of services where the overarching aim is to coordinate care for the individual across multiple providers.
+     The treatment plan for the client is primarily based around delivery of a range of services where the overarching aim is to coordinate and better integrate care for the individual across multiple providers.
+Clinical care coordination and liaison activities account for a significant proportion of service contacts delivered throughout these episode.

   4. Complex care package for adults
      The treatment plan for the client is primarily based around the delivery of an individually tailored ‘package’ of services for an adult client with severe and complex mental illness who is being managed principally within a primary care setting.
-The overarching requirement is the episode of care aims to bundle a range of services that goes beyond ‘standard’ service delivery.
+The overarching requirement is the episode of care aims to bundle a range of services that extend beyond ‘standard’ service delivery where this would not otherwise not sufficiently meet clinical needs.

-  5. Care package for a youth with severe mental illness The treatment plan for the client is primarily based around the delivery of an individually tailored ‘package’ of services for a young person aged 12-24 years who presents with a severe mental illness.
+  5. Child and youth-specific mental health services The treatment plan for the client is primarily based around the delivery of a range of services for children (0-11 years) or youth (aged 12-24 years) who present with a mental illness, or are at risk of mental illness.
+These episodes are characterised by services that are designed specifically for children and young people, include a broader range of both clinical and non-clinical services and may include a significant component of clinical care coordination and liaison.
+     Child and youth-specific mental health episodes have substantial flexibility in types of services actually delivered.

+  6. Other NEC
+     The treatment plan for the client is primarily based around services that cannot be described by other categories.

 ----------